The Shipping Law Review: Singapore

 ii Port state control

 The MPA is the government agency responsible for implementing all IMO conventions.
-The MPA was established by the Maritime and Port Authority of Singapore Act in 1996.
+It was established by the Maritime and Port Authority of Singapore Act in 1996.

-Singapore is a founding member of the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994 (the Tokyo MOU), which is a regional port state control organisation consisting of 20 members in the Asia-Pacific region.
+Singapore is a founding member of the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994, which is a regional port state control organisation consisting of 20 members in the Asia-Pacific region.80

 The MPA performs all regulatory and administrative functions in respect of merchant shipping, marine and port, including port state control inspections.
-The MPA is responsible for, inter alia, port state control to ensure that ships leaving the port meet the international safety, security and pollution prevention standards.
-Inspections are carried out by port state control and ships that do not meet the requisite international standards may be detained.
-Between April 2017 and February 2018, 10 ships were detained by the MPA for various deficiencies and non-conformities.
+Between April 2017 and February 2018, 10 ships were detained by the MPA for various deficiencies and non-conformities.81

 The MPA has wide-ranging powers.
 The port master may board any ship in port and issue orders and directions to ships within the port and Singapore territorial waters.
 Port clearance may be refused for ships that do not comply with the port master's directions.